 One of the things that writers overlook.
-It’s always better to set up social media promotional accounts, including a Facebook Page, Twitter account, and Instagram account, and share relevant things related to your works there.
+It’s always better to set up social media promotional accounts, including a Facebook Page, Twitter account, and Instagram account, and share relevant things related to your work there.
 That gives your readers a definite place to find all the stuff that you write.

 Don’t ever hesitate to promote your craft.

-From my own experience, I have learned that the self published authors hesitate to promote their books in public.
+From my own experience, I have learned that self published authors hesitate to promote their books in public.
 Events, promotional media, all that is fine, but one shouldn’t fall short of words while telling people that they have written a book and they would like everyone to know about it.
-I know it feels bad while over promoting things, but remember the Golden 7 rule.
+I know it feels bad while over-promoting things, but remember the Golden 7 rule.
 If a viewer sees your promos more than 7 times, they are more likely to check your book out, if not buy.
 That counts as a success, no?
 Even though a smaller one, but still.
 Build curiosity for the people.
 Don’t give too much, and don’t give too less either.

 When I finished writing and self-editing my debut, Canvas of a Storyteller, I immediately looked out for editors.
-Being in the circles for over two years, I had learned the importance of manuscript editing.
+Being in the circles for over two years, I learned the importance of manuscript editing.
 But why get it edited?

 Even though my book was self-edited over a dozen times, my editor, Jesal Jani her name, pointed out a dozen pages full of errors.
 I noticed some points that I hadn’t considered ever before, and she was right.
 I had left some loopholes as well, which she helped me fill.
 I am proud of my decision of hiring an editor, which made my book what it is today.